What Is Preventive Maintenance? The Beginner’s Guide to Running PMs

 Alternatively, maintenance that is not conducted proactively or at routine intervals is called reactive maintenance.

 Reactive maintenance entails waiting for small problems to become big problems—before doing anything about them.
-Often called run-to-failure maintenance, reactive maintenance means never inspecting an asset until it breaks down or you notice a particular part malfunctions.
+Often called run-to-failure maintenance, reactive maintenance means never inspecting an asset until it breaks down or you notice a particular part malfunction.

 According to the Schneider Electric Report, “Predictive Maintenance Strategy for Building Operations: A Better Approach,” 55 percent of U.S. companies exclusively practice reactive maintenance.